worm-blossom/demo_macromania/README.md

-# Demo Macromania
+# Demo Macromania Pseudocode

-This repository gives a demo of creating a website with macromania.
-While it will eventually evolve into something quite fancy, the current macros are extremely basic.
+This repository gives a demo of writing pseudocode with Macromania.

 ## Setup